BRIT – Using data to tackle antibiotic resistance

 One of the reasons for this is over-prescription.
 Antibiotics are being given out too often and the bacteria are becoming immune to them.
 This project, delivered by the Greater Manchester CHC is applying a tech savvy solution to help understand and tackle the problem.

-By making better use of health data and presenting results in a more powerful way, researchers at The University of Manchester believe they can start to reduce the demand for antibiotics.
+By making better use of health data and presenting results in a more powerful way, researchers at GM CHC are working to promote a better understanding of the key factors which influence antibiotic prescribing.

 The results of these analyses can then be displayed in an easy-to-understand dashboard so that GPs can understand how their surgery compares to others in the same city.
 The system will also allow GP’s to access more detailed information about symptoms and guidance to ensure they only prescribe antibiotics when they are required by the patient.